Geobiology: Life is fundamentally chemistry

 The first life arose from abiotic chemical reactions.
 When this happened, how it happened, and even what planet it happened on are uncertain.
 However, life follows the rules of and arose from lifeless chemistry and physics.
 It is constrained by principles such as thermodynamics.
 This is an important concept in the field because it represents the epitome of the interconnectedness, if not sameness, of life and Earth.

 While often delegated to the field of astrobiology, attempts to understand how and when life arose are relevant to geobiology as well.
-The first major strides towards understanding the “how” came with the Miller-Urey experiment, when amino acids formed out of a simulated “primordial soup”.
+The first major strides towards understanding the "how" came with the Miller-Urey experiment, when amino acids formed out of a simulated "primordial soup".
 Another theory is that life originated in a system much like the hydrothermal vents at mid-oceanic spreading centers.
 In the Fischer-Tropsch synthesis, a variety of hydrocarbons form under vent-like conditions.
-Other ideas include the “RNA World” hypothesis, which postulates that the first biologic molecule was RNA, and the idea that life originated elsewhere in the Solar System and was brought to Earth, perhaps via a meteorite.
+Other ideas include the "RNA World" hypothesis, which postulates that the first biologic molecule was RNA, and the idea that life originated elsewhere in the Solar System and was brought to Earth, perhaps via a meteorite.

 Methodology

 A microbial mat growing on acidic soil in Norris Geyser basin, Yellowstone National Park, USA.
 The black top serves as a sort of sunscreen, and when you look underneath you see the green cyanobacteria.

-While geobiology is a diverse and varied field, encompassing ideas and techniques from a wide range of disciplines, there are a number of important methods that are key to the study of the interaction of life and Earth that are highlighted here.
+Geobiology is a diverse field, encompassing ideas and techniques from a wide range of disciplines, therefore there are a number of methods that are important to the study of the interaction of life and Earth that are highlighted here: